aggarwal-a/youtube-search-app/README.md

 # youtube-search-app

-This is the youtube search ios app

-Everything worked well.

-I did not run into any issues.
+This is a mobile app built in React Native using the Youtube Search API.